AnnaSyme/LGtutorial/tutorial.md

 *How to run a workflow in Galaxy*

-All of these workflows have been uploaded to workflowhub.eu They are all tagged with "Large-genome-assembly".
-Each of the workflows has an image and information available.
+All of these workflows have been uploaded to workflowhub.eu and have been tagged with "Large-genome-assembly".
+There, each workflow is accompanied by an image of the workflow canvas and the tool connections.

-* Go to the top panel of Galaxy and see Shared Data -> Workflows.
-This shows a list of public workflows.
-* Find the right workflow for the section you are in.
-* Click on the drop-down arrow, and import the workflow.
+The workflows are also linked to this tutorial - see above and import them into your own Galaxy Account.

+A note: as of September 2022, these workflows have been tested on Galaxy Australia but have not yet been tested widely on the Galaxy Europe or Galaxy main servers.
+Please let us know if you run into any problems if you run the workflows on those servers and we will try to fix the errors.

+After importing the workflows into your account:
-* Now this will be in your own list of Workflows.
+* Look at your of Workflows.
 (Galaxy top panel: Workflow)
 * For the workflow you want to run, go to the right hand side and see the arrow button (a triangle), click
 * This brings up the workflow in the centre Galaxy panel
 * Click "Expand to full workflow form"